 No governing documents passed after January 1, 2010, can prohibit a homeowner from keeping one pet, subject to any reasonable rules and regulations of the association.
 However, this in no way means that a homeowner can keep a dangerous pet or nuisance pet on the property.
 (See Civil Code §§ 4715).

-If you are experiencing any issues with your Homeowner’s Association, please contact Schorr Law, APC by phone, by email at firstname.lastname@example.org or by filling out the contact form on this page.
+If you are experiencing any issues with your Homeowner’s Association, please contact Schorr Law, APC by phone, by email at email@example.com or by filling out the contact form .
 Schorr Law’s Los Angeles based real estate lawyers have significant experience with HOA issues.
 Contact us now to inquire about a free-30 minute consult.